Maelikah/M13_ECommerceBackend/README.md

 </br>

 1. Open integrated terminal
-2. Run node index.js
-3. Answer the prompts that follow
-4. Validate changes made by selecting any of the ```view``` options from the list .
+2. Run `mysql -u root -p` to connect to mysql
+3. Run `npm run seed` to create the database
+4. Run `npm start` to initialize the server
+5. Use `insomnia` to test API calls

 </br>